Northfield High School: LINK Program

 Northfield High School has a Link Crew transition program, which strives to welcome the freshman class on the first day of school as well as continue to support them throughout their first year of high school.
-Link leaders are a group of Juniors and Seniors who apply for this position.
-Of the ones that are selected they undergo a vigorous training session, and are then assigned to a small group of incoming freshman students.
-They are with this same group of freshman for the entire school year.
-They meet with their group periodically throughout the year and also have a few different events that take place outside of the school day.
-The goal of Link Crew is to help students achieve academic success and to make personal connections with them.
+Link leaders are a group of Juniors and Seniors who undergo training, and are then assigned to a small group of incoming freshman students.
+They work with this same group of freshman for the entire school year and meet with their group periodically.
+The goal of Link Crew is to help incoming students be more comfortable with the transition to high school, achieve academic success and build personal connections.

 English Language Learners

 Students whose primary language is not English are eligible for individualized instructional services.
-To be able to qualify for these services the student's parent or guardian has to indicate that the student's first language learned was a language other than English, the student must also score as having limited English proficiency on nationally normed assessments of their English skills in reading, writing, listening, and speaking.
+To be able to qualify for these services the student's parent or guardian has to indicate that the student's first language learned was a language other than English.
+The student must also score as having limited English proficiency on nationally normalized assessments of their English skills in reading, writing, listening, and speaking.